About the project

 Authors and contact

-The main developers are Jaap Eldering, Nicky Gerritsen, Keith Johnson, Thijs Kinkhorst, and Tobias Werth, with contributions from many other people.
+The main developers are Jaap Eldering, Nicky Gerritsen, Keith Johnson, Thijs Kinkhorst, Mart Pluijmaekers, Michael Vasseur and Tobias Werth, with contributions from many other people.
 Anyone interested is welcome to contribute to DOMjudge.

-The project is licenced under the GNU General Public License.
+The project is licensed under the GNU General Public Licence.
 This gives you the freedom to use it for any purpose, without cost, make changes that you require and share those with the community.

 You can reach us through the development mailinglist DOMjudge-devel.
 (You need to be subscribed to the list before you can post, to counter spam.)
 This is also the place to get help with your questions about installing or using DOMjudge.

-A number of developers and users of DOMjudge linger on the IRC channel dedicated to DOMjudge on the Freenode network: server irc.freenode.net, channel #domjudge.
-Feel free to drop by with your questions and comments, but note that it may sometimes take a bit longer than a few minutes to get a response.
+DOMjudge has a Slack workspace where a number of developers and users of DOMjudge linger.
+Feel free to drop by with your questions and comments, but note that it may sometimes take a bit longer than a few minutes to get a response, partly because people might be in different timezones.

 If you want to privately report a security issue, please send it to email@example.com.